 Instead of laboriously scrolling through a long channel to try to find unread messages that are relevant to you, only to discover that you’ve gone too far, use the All Unreads.

-All Unreads enables alphabetical browsing of unread channels, or brewing by oldest or newest messages.
+All Unreads enables alphabetical browsing of unread channels or brewing by the oldest or newest messages.

-To hide channels that that aren’t as important, and keep them hidden in the future:
+To hide channels that aren’t as important, and keep them hidden in the future:

 - Click a channel name on the list, to hide all of its messages.